Abibubble/ms3-the-bar-blade/README.md

 * Add new cocktails.
 * Edit and delete the user's cocktails.
 * See the cocktails the user has added.
-* The user's password should be stored securely.
+* Be confident that the user's password is be stored securely.
-* Navigation should be intuitive, with no need to use the browser's back button.
+* Navigate intuitively, with no need to use the browser's back button.

 #### Admin Goals
-In addition to the First Time Visitor Goals and Returning Visitor Goals, as an administrator of this site, an admin user should be able to:
+In addition to the First Time and Returning Visitor Goals, as an administrator of this site, an admin user should be able to:
-* A user shouldn't be able to brute force their way into the restricted pages.
+* Be confident that a user can't to brute force their way into the restricted pages.
 * Edit or delete any cocktail recipe.
 * Add a new category.
 * Edit or delete any category.